This page is designed to answer the following questions:

 For this assessment criterion, you will be required to critically evaluate your working practice and use feedback from a range of people to improve your performance as a supervisor.

 As well as providing feedback to the supervisee during the supervision session, you should also ask that they provide feedback about your own performance.
-As well as helping you to gain insights about areas where you could improve, it can also help supervisees to understand that feedback is an essential part of health and social care and make them more receptive to receiving feedback themselves.
+This can help to gain insights about areas where you could improve, and demonstrate to supervisees that feedback is an essential part of health and social care – this can make them more receptive to receiving feedback themselves.

 You may also get feedback about how to improve your performance as a supervisor during your own supervision with your manager.
 For example, you may discuss with them a difficult situation you encountered during a session with one of your supervisees and ask how you could have handled it better.

 For feedback to make a positive difference in your practice and to ensure that confidence in the process is maintained, you must take all feedback seriously and set yourself actions for improvement.
 When you have made a decision about how you are going to address the feedback you have been given, you should let the person that gave you the feedback know what you are going to do.
 This helps to create accountability as well as show the other party that their feedback is valued.
 A little later, having made the changes, you should seek feedback from them again about the improvements that you have made.